-Open Trail/Remove barrier This symbol refers to locations where detail design will consider ways to improve access.
-In some locations this will involve improve decess.
+Open Trail/Remove barrier This symbol refers to locations where detail design will / consider ways to improve access.
 In some locations this will involve improved grading or road surfacing, in other locations this may involve access negotiations with affected landowners.
+3

-Add/Improve Parking
+Add/Improve Parking Improve Access to water